Your Gallery in Rome

 Via del Boschetto 117 (Monti)

 Nestled in the alternative alleyways of Monti, Ashanti Gallery is a jewels factory offering a treasure trove of jewellery design, paintings, and various other initiatives.
 It is run by a young and enterprising group of collaborators overseen by owner Raffaele Cinzio.
-Exhibitions feature artists’ collectives and this year the gallery is celebrating its 15th birthday.
+Exhibitions feature artists’ collectives.

 Galleria del Cembalo

 Palazzo Borghese, Largo Fontanella di Borghese, 19 (centro storico)

 Named for its “Harpsicord” shape, the Galleria del Cembalo is a monument to its original owner, Marcantonio IV Borghese.
 The 18th century aristocrat wanted to bring fame to his family by decorating his home.
 The ground floor living rooms, overlooking a beautiful garden, have brilliant works by popular late 18th century artists.
 The gallery also offers art and photography exhibitions done by contemporary artists.